Week 4: Embedded Programming

 Project Development

-For this week's project development, I wanted to apply what I learned about embedded programming to my final project.
+For this week's project development, I wanted to apply what I learned this week to my final project.
 To do this, I created a simple demonstration of the menu structure I designed earlier.
 I started by building a basic simulation in Wokwi based on the draft menu layout I made last week.

-In Wokwi, I set up the required components, including an ESP32-C3 microcontroller, LEDs, resistors, a breadboard, and an OLED display.
-The simulation is intentionally simple and cycles through the different menu screens to give a rough idea of how the user interface might look.
+In Wokwi, I set up the required components, including an ESP32 C3 microcontroller, LEDs, resistors, a breadboard, and an OLED display.
+The simulation is simple and cycles through the different menu screens to give a rough idea of how the user interface might look.
 This version is mainly for visualization, and I plan to improve it later with proper input handling and navigation logic.

 This is the first simulation I made, which only had a few components: